Livefire-Labs/i.dev.ready.tdd/ssh-tkgs/README.md

 and so on

-13. When done, log out from the SSH session in youexpor jumpbox
+13. When done, log out from the SSH session in your jumpbox

 ***exit***

-14. Delete the jumpbox pod if not needed anymore
+14. Delete the jumpbox pod if/when not needed anymore

 ***kubectl delete pod jumpbox***